-- There is no limit to the number of articles, garments or outfits a 4-Her may enter. - 2.
+- 1. There is no limit to the number of articles, garments or outfits a 4-Her may enter. - 2.
 Label each item of clothing by using a 3"x2" piece of fabric (muslin or old sheet) and with permanent marker write: name, address, and project level.
 Sew label in garment or use small safety pins to attach to the inside of the back of garment; do not use straight pins. - 3.
 Place garment on hanger with hook towards right shoulder of the garment.
 To keep clothing clean, place in clear dry cleaner bag. - 4.
 Educational exhibits share what you have learned in this project.
 Posters (22"x28") and notebooks.
 No card table displays.
-If the exhibit is a display, maximum size is not to exceed a standard commercial 3' x 4' tri-fold display board.
+If the exhibit is a display, maximum size is not to exceed a standard commercial 3' x 4' tri-fold-display board.
 Name and county/district must be clearly marked on educational exhibits. - 5.
 Purchased garments must have an attached page tied to the hanger using string with the following information: photo of 4-Her wearing garment(s), written explanation of the thought process why was the garment needed, what considerations did you use when you purchased the garment(s), and an itemized cost of the garment(s). - 6.
 Recycled Clothing Project An item made of at least 50% recycled material (recycled means reusing an existing item in a new way).
 Could be remaking/redesigning a garment, re-purposing a clothing item for a new use, etc. Must include sewing of some kind.
 A 3"x5" index card MUST accompany entry describing the recycled materials and how they were used in the item. - 7.
 Clothing will be judged during Saturday pre-fair judging at Anderson County Jr/Sr High School from 8:30 am 12 noon. - 8.
 Purchased garments are not eligible for the Kansas State Fair.

-- 1. Constructed item, article, garment, or outfit

-- 2. Purchased garment or outfit

-- 3. Educational exhibit

-- 4. Recycled Garment Project
+- 1. Constructed item, article, garment, or outfit 3 years or less in project - 2.
+Constructed item, article, garment, or outfit 4 or more years in project - 3.
+Purchased garment or outfit 3 years or less in project - 4.
+Purchased garment or outfit 4 or more years in project - 5.
+Educational exhibit - 6.
+Recycled Garment Project

-4-H Crops - Dept. 15
+4-H & FFA Crops - Dept. 15

-Superintendents: Gayla & Grant Corley, Gaylene Comfort
+Superintendents: Gayla & Grant Corley, Gaylene Comfort Grand Champion and Reserve Grand Champion Ribbons